Match Expressions

 be used to get all successful match results.

-class there are no results, so the ExecuteWithFallthrough
+In the Match<TInput> class there are no results, so the ExecuteWithFallthrough method returns an

 matching with fall-through is also lazy in this class.
 The values of the resulting enumerable don't matter - in fact,